CodexUse logo CodexUse Download

 1. Wrong model name

 If you specify a model that does not exist, Codex will error.
-Valid models include gpt-5.1-codex-max, gpt-4o, o3, and o4-mini.
+Valid models depend on your auth provider.
+Check your CLI docs for the current list.

 2. Sandbox blocking needed operations